 - you are sending out cv after cv and not getting anywhere

 - You are attempting a major career change.
 They will have helped people to make similar changes and will know contacts in various industries, etc

-Career Inspiration: #11.
-Read some Career Inspiration stories
+How to Find the Right Career for Me #11: Read some Career Inspiration stories

 Career Shifters has a very good section of their website that gives you examples of people who have switched careers.
 There are lots of different disciplines, and some really random career changes!
 I think one of the hardest parts to changing your career is getting the inspiration to do it and seeing someone who has done it successfully.
 This is a great resource for that.